 Finding the Best Places to Retire Since 2006!

-Overview: Located in the East Valley of the sprawling Phoenix metropolitan area, Tempe's history stretches back to the 1500s when Native Americans built canals through the area to aid with trade.
-Today, the city is the home of Arizona State University (which has a whopping 72,000 students) and the headquarters of at least two Fortune 500 companies, U.S. Airways and Insight Enterprises.
+In the East Valley of the sprawling Phoenix metropolitan area in southern Arizona, Tempe's history stretches back to the 1500s when Native Americans built canals through the area to aid with trade.
+Today, the city is home to Arizona State University (ASU), which has a whopping 75,000 students.

-ASU athletics are a big part of life here, but the University has theater and dance performances, lectures and museum exhibits, too.
-Its OLLI (Osher Lifelong Learning Institute) is for people age 50 and better (cost is $20 per semester).
+Locals also enjoy ASU theater and dance performances, lectures and museum exhibits throughout the year.
+The University's OLLI (Osher Lifelong Learning Institute) is for people age 50 and better.

 Housing comes in all shapes and sizes, much of it with Southwestern style architecture and drought-resistant Xeriscape landscaping (cacti, small bushes and decorative rocks).
 Palm trees line neighborhood lanes and city streets.

 Population: 200,000 (city proper)